VR&E

 If found entitled, VRC will work to develop a plan of services to fit the Veteran’s specific needs (which may include training as part of a comprehensive plan of services).

-3. Complete your Admissions Process with UTSA
+3. Complete your Admissions Process with UT San Antonio

 Please go to future.utsa.edu/apply/ and complete the admissions process for the program you want to pursue.